ushnamalikk/ai-microtargeted-persuasion/README.md

 # AI-Driven Political Persuasion Campaigns

 This project explores the generation of AI-driven manipulative video content aimed at influencing public opinion.
-Using advanced large language models like GPT-4, it generates persuasive narratives tailored to specific demographic factors such as digital literacy, cognitive reflection, and motivated reasoning.
+Using GPT-4o, it generates persuasive narratives tailored to specific demographic factors such as digital literacy, cognitive reflection, and motivated reasoning.
 These narratives are crafted into video-based content to study the effectiveness and ethical implications of AI-driven political persuasion.

 ## Repository Contents